fec4-gandolf/bid-buy/README.md

 # bid-buy

-The bid-buy component of an eBay auction page.
+The bid-buy component of a Biddr auction page.

 ## Related Projects